-Vesting (continued) Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
+(Continued) NOTE & Datirament Plan (C. ontinued) NOTE 8 - Retirement Plan (Co ontinued) Vesting (continued) Defined Contributions Component: Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
 Members are always 100% vested in the contributions that they make.
+Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. • After two years, a member is 50% vested and may withdraw 50% of employer contributions. • After three years, a member is 75% vested and may withdraw 75% of employer contributions. • After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
+Distribution is not required, except as governed by law.
 Calculating the Benefit The basic benefit is determined using the average final compensation, service credit and plan multiplier.
 An early retirement reduction is applied to this amount if the member is retiring with a reduced benefit.
-In cases where the member has elected an optional form of retirement Calculating the Benefit See definition under Plan 1.
-Vesting (continued) Defined Contributions Component: Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
-Members are always 100% vested in the contributions that they make.
-Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service. • After two years, a member is 50% vested and may withdraw 50% of employer contributions. • After three years, a member is 75% vested and may withdraw 75% of employer contributions. • After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
-Distribution is not required, except as governed by law.
-Calculating the Benefit Defined Benefit Component: See definition under Plan 1 Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment applied to this amount if the member is retiring with a reduced benefit.
-In The benefit is based on contributions made by the member and any matching contributions Average Final Compensation A member's average final compensation is the average of the 36 consecutive months of highest compensation as a covered employee.
+In cases where the member has elected an optional form of retirement payment, an option factor specific to the option chosen is them applied Calculating the Benefit See definition under Plan 1.
+Calculating the Benefit Defined Benefit Component: See definition under Plan 1.
+Defined Contribution Component: The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
+Average Final Compensation A member's average final compensation is the average of the 36 consecutive months of highest compensation as a covered employee.
 Average Final Compensation A member's average final compensation is the average of the 60 consecutive months of highest compensation as a covered employee.
 Average Final Compensation Same as Plan 2.
 It is used in the retirement formula for the defined benefit component of the plan.